growthbook/devtools/README.md

    - Remove any existing GrowthBook devtool extensions
    - Click "Load Unpacked Extension" and select the `dist` directory
 4. To enable hot-reloading, run `yarn dev` which will pick up most changes automatically
-5. For changes to certain files (content_script/index), you also need to refresh the extension by right clicking -> manage extension and use the refresh button in the top right corner
+5. For changes to certain files (content_script, background), you also need to refresh the extension by right clicking -> manage extension and use the refresh button in the top right corner

 To release a new version of the extension to the Chrome Web Store: